kyma-incubator/octopus/README.md

 ```

 ### Upgrade chart
-Chart `chart/octopus` is upgraded manually, by coping respective files from the `config` directory.
+Chart `chart/octopus` is upgraded manually, by copying respective files from the `config` directory.